876 lines

 <p>Now we need to update the <code>content</code> method on <code>Post</code>: if the state is

-<code>Published</code>, we want to return the value in the posts <code>content</code> field;
+<code>Published</code>, we want to return the value in the post’s <code>content</code> field;

 otherwise, we want to return an empty string slice, as shown in Listing 17-17:</p>